Blockaded Gaza faces huge challenges to rebuild after war

 By Nidal al-Mughrabi and Maayan Lubell

-GAZA/NAHAL OZ Israel Fifty days of war in one of the most densely populated parts of the world have left swathes of Gaza in ruins.
+GAZA/NAHAL OZ, Israel, Sept 12 Fifty days of war in one of the most densely populated parts of the world have left swathes of Gaza in ruins.
 With the economy reeling under an Israeli-Egyptian blockade, the enclave now faces an almost impossible task of rebuilding.

 To do it, Gaza will have to find billions of foreign dollars, contend with Israeli limits on construction materials entering the territory, resolve internal political strife and keep aid flowing to the battered population as it rebuilds.